 History of Alpharetta, Georgia

 Alpharetta began its life as a small campsite named New Prospect Camp Ground where merchants and farmers came together to exchange goods.
-In 1858 the city of Alpharetta was chartered and named from 2 Greek words “alpha” and “retta”, meaning first town.
-In the early years, growth in Alpharetta was slow as there was no railroad by which to transport goods.
+In 1858 the city was chartered and named from 2 Greek words “alpha” and “retta”, meaning first-town.
+In the early years, growth was slow as there was no railroad by which to transport goods.
 During the Great Depression the county of Milton, where the city of Alpharetta was located, fell upon hard times and merged into Fulton County.
-Today, Alpharetta, Georgia is one of the fasted growing cities in the southeast.
-Back to top...
+Today, it is one of the fastest growing cities in the southeast.